-GET THE SEVERANCE YOU DESERVE
+GET THE SEVERANCE PAY YOU DESERVE

-If you have been terminated from your employment and received a severance package from your employer, it is likely that your employer has offered you a package that represents less that your full legal entitlement.
+If you have been terminated from your employment and received a severance package from your employer, it is likely that your employer has offered you a package that represents less than your full legal entitlement.

 You are entitled to severance pay if you have been terminated from your employment without cause, and often so, if you have been wrongfully terminated for just cause from your employment and not provided with any compensation.